c-neto/carlosneto.dev/_sources/blog/2023/2023-11-02-logstash-modular-pipelines.md.txt

 Understanding Observability requirements is essential for effectively harnessing the tool's features.
 Occasionally, the Logstash Module Structure may introduce unnecessary complexity, especially in scenarios involving a limited number of applications.

-I have implemented this structure and witnessed significant improvements in maintainability tasks, particularly in the advantages it brings to testing, where I can easily assess my filter logics with minimal cognitive effort (changing a environment variable).
+I have implemented this structure and witnessed significant improvements in maintainability, particularly in the advantages it brings to testing, where I can easily assess my filter logics with minimal cognitive effort (changing a environment variable).

-I genuinely appreciate this structure, but it's important to recognize that __every case is unique, and each context presents its own complexity and challenges__.
-In some instances, I opt against this approach because my primary goal is to simplify maintainability.
-Therefore, it is advisable to adopt this structure only when addressing a specific existing problem.
+I genuinely appreciate this structure because my primary goal is to simplify maintainability, but it's important to recognize that __every case is unique, and each context presents its own complexity and challenges__.
+Therefore, only adopt this structure if solve a real and existing code duplication problem and `filter` code is hard to test.

 ## References